jasonlarkin/caesar_data/docs/analysis_summary.md

 3. **Enterprise Focus**: Key for sustainable growth
 4. **Partnership Strategy**: Important for market expansion
 5. **Technical Evolution**: Need for proprietary capabilities
+6. **Tokenomics Repositioning**: Treat as community tool, not competitive advantage

 ### For Users and Investors
 1. **Due Diligence**: Verify claims and capabilities independently